krasimir/actml/README.md

 ### Passing data around

 Every dialect gets executed with a given context.
 The context in Dactory is just a plain JavaScript object.
-The `speak` function accepts one as a second argument and we also receive it when the promise returned by `speak` is resolved.
-Which means that if want to get something back we have to inject it into the context because that's the only one output of the `speak`'s call.
-This happen by using the special `export` prop like so:
+In fact the `speak` function accepts one as a second argument.
+We also receive the context when the promise returned by `speak` is resolved.
+Which means that if we want to get something back we have to inject it into the context because that's the only one output of the `speak`'s call.
+This happens by using the special `export` prop like so:

 ```js
 const GetSettings = async () => {